Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 In this program, historian Jim Gibbons takes you on a roller-coaster ride through the 1910s, including the 1918 Spanish Flu Pandemic and World War I, describing the twists, turns, fear, mourning, and joy of a decade that paved the way for the excitement of the Roaring '20s.

 NOTE: This program will be held just outside the library on the west side of the building.
 Please bring your own chairs, as they will not be provided.
-Attendees are encouraged to wear a face covering and to practice social distancing.
+Attendees are encouraged to practice social distancing.
 Free to attend.
 No registration needed.

 May 26, 2021, 6:00 PM - 8:00 PM @ Park View Room